dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 So I tried to find a `CMake` generator that would generate simpler code.

-During my research, I found out that Microsoft has their own implementation of the `Make` program called `NMake`, so I decided to use the `NMake Makefile` generator, this time from the "VS2015 Native Tools Command Prompt".
+During my research, I found out that Microsoft had their own implementation of the `Make` program called `NMake`, so I decided to use the `NMake Makefile` generator, this time from the "VS2015 Native Tools Command Prompt".

-It's a _different_ `.bat` file because this time we will be invoking the compiler, the linker and their friends directly. (`cl.exe`, and `link.exe` respectively)
+Yup, it's a _different_ `.bat` file because this time we will be invoking the compiler, the linker and their friends directly. (`cl.exe`, and `link.exe`, respectively), and won't be using `devenv` or `MSBuild` at all.

 Here's what I ran: